 Tours for blind or partially-sighted visitors

-Reservations should be made at least one week before the tour date required on 01 44 78 49 54 or by email
+Reservations should be made at least one week before the tour date required by email

 Tours for the deaf or hard of hearing

-Reservations should be made at least three days beforehand by text message: 06 17 48 45 50 four by email
+Reservations should be made at least three days beforehand by text message only: 06 17 48 45 50 or by email